What is a 501(c)(8) Nonprofit, and How Do You Start One?

 6 minutes read

-501c8 organizations are fraternal beneficiary societies comprising members who share common principles, callings, or a purpose that may go beyond social activities.
+501(c)(8) organizations are fraternal beneficiary societies comprising of members who share common principles, callings, or a purpose that may go beyond social activities.
 These organizations must support the common good and provide benefits to their members.

 The IRS first recognized these groups as nonprofits with the Tariff Act in 1909.
-Today, the IRS recognizes 501c8 organizations as associations that operate under a lodge system that support members with life, sick, accidental insurance, and other benefits.
+Today, the IRS recognizes 501(c)(8) organizations as associations that operate under a lodge system that supports members with life, sick, and accident insurance, as well as other benefits.

 The below examples are very well known for the support they give their members and their charitable actions.